The Future High Street Fund

 The Council secured £9.2 million funding and the project’s updated business plan identifies that the multi-million-pound investment would realise a wider economic benefit to the town of £42.3 million, boost property values and create 41 new FTE jobs.

 What will the new town centre look like?

-The regeneration will build on the 800 year history of Newton Abbot as a market town, creating a modern centre that embraces sustainable travel and encourages people to shop, buy, eat and socialise locally.
-As a premier market destination, it will boost footfall and increase spending in the town, supporting local businesses.
+The regeneration plans build on the 800-year history of Newton Abbot as a market town, creating a modern centre that embraces sustainable travel and encourages people to shop, buy, eat and socialise locally.
+Our aim is to boost footfall and increase spending in the town, supporting local businesses.

 Space for community, artistic and cultural activities will be created alongside a revitalised market, food hall and Market Square.
 A new state-of-the-art cinema will be built and significant improvements made to Queen Street and the National Cycle Network Route.

 At an extraordinary council meeting in November 2022, Councillors agreed to remove the Alexandra Theatre building from the FHSF regeneration plans.
 This meant that: